wrattler/wrattler-design/data-store/data-store.md

 precision decimals with at most 10 digits before the decimal point and two digits after,” and so on.

-Each relation represents “a set of facts”, each fact asserting the truth of some “proposition” $P(C_1, \dotsc, C_n)$ where $P$ is an $n-$-ary predicate and the
+Each relation represents “a set of facts”, each fact being the truth of some “proposition” $P(C_1, \dotsc, C_n)$ where $P$ is an $n$-ary predicate and the
 $C_i$ are elements of the domains in the header of the relation.

+The “closed-world assumption” is the assumption that a proposition is false if it could be represented by an element of a relation but does not in fact occur in that relation.

 Finally, the operations of the algebra allow one to “deduce other facts from the ones given.”
-In applications, the language SQL roughly describes the algebra above.
+In RDMSs, the language SQL roughly describes the algebra above.

 ## Problems

 The formalism above is somewhat unsatisfactory as a practical model of data.
-(Although, it's significantly better than a lot of other proposals!)
+(Although it's significantly better than a lot of other proposals!)
 In part, it may be that I have some of the formalism wrong.
 However, it's also true that in practice one frequently sees large variations on this model---such as “object-oriented databases”---which suggests that there is some unfulfilled need.[^date]

 [^date]: It's true that some practitioners, most notably Date and
-    Darwen,[@the-third-manifesto] assert that there would be no need for such extensions if only the relational theory were implemented correctly.
+    Darwen [@the-third-manifesto], assert that there would be no need for such extensions if only the relational theory were implemented correctly.
 For whatever reason, they have not been able to persuade the database community of this.